sholsapp/gallocy/resources/IMPLEMENTATION.md

 #### coherency

+A coherency model describes how we expect memory to behave when we read from and write to it.
 Developers need to know about memory coherency models to write *correct* applications.
-The coherency model is how we expect memory to behave when we read from and write to it.

 Note, memory *coherency* and memory *consistency* often refer to the same things in the field of distributed shared memory systems.
 This document